Home Vancouver Events Calendar Festivals and Events in Vancouver Surrey Vaisakhi Parade, Festival and Celebrations

 The Surrey Vaisakhi Parade celebrates the Punjabi New Year in April.
 The Sikh festival attracts over 300,000 people from across the Metro Vancouver region.

-In 2024 the parade happens on April 20th.
+In 2024 the parade happened on April 20th.
 As many as half a million people attend the event in years with sunny weather, which is amazing!
 It’s one of two similar events in the Lower Mainland.
 The other one is the Vancouver Vaisakhi Festival which, in 2024, took place on Saturday, April 13th.

 Continue reading to learn more about the South Asian-themed parade in Surrey.